VatsalPrajapati12/DIGITAL-CLOCK-ON-FPGA/README.md

-# DIGITAL-CLOCK-ON-FPGA
+# DIGITAL-CLOCK-USING-FPGA

   Tool Used : Xilinx ISE , Spartan 6A

-  Abstract
+### Abstract

 In recent era of digital world, most peoples in the whole world use an automated digital clock in their everyday use.
 Starting from the hand watch we were to those huge street clocks every one of us are